College of the North Atlantic

 How will courses be offered?

-• Courses will be offered in a variety of ways, including online synchronous, online asynchronous, and in-person synchronous.
+• Courses will be offered in a variety of ways, including online synchronous (in real time), online asynchronous (at your convenience), and in-person synchronous (in a physical classroom).
 Not all courses will be available via all three means.
-A course schedule will be available with course offering information.
+Please see the full course schedule online https://www.cna.nl.ca/program/adult-learning-and-teaching-innovation

 How long is each course?